 4. Certainty in quality and processes

-Organizations have more confidence when their departments and suppliers use recognized standards, because this makes processes and results more transparent, so that they can be compared more easily against those of other market players.
+Organizations have more confidence when their departments and suppliers use recognized standards.
+This makes processes and results more transparent in order to be compared more easily against other market players.

 Standards can be regarded by and large as codified knowledge.
 However, to achieve a standard, best practices need to be generally acknowledged by the sector specialists.
-Organizations can derive value from this synergy, because a reliable source of knowledge arises which can help them to enhance the maturity level of their organizations, and to make contact with partners more easily.
+Organizations can derive value from this synergy, because a reliable source of knowledge arises which can help them to enhance the maturity level of their organizations and to connect with partners more easily.

-The first standard time was introduced in England in 1675: Greenwich Mean Time.
-The last country only joined three centuries later, and a world standard was finally a fact.
-It’s time to reset the clocks in your organization too!
+The first standard time was introduced in England during 1675, Greenwich Mean Time (GMT).
+The last country only joined three centuries later, and a world standard was finally here.
+Just maybe, it may be time to reset the clocks in your organization too.

 Director Product Management